COSC3020/dijkstra-s-algorithm-qdog307/README.md

 The algorithm processes the graph by iterating through all vertices, represented by `n`.
 During the initialization step, the algorithm sets the distances to all `n` vertices to infinity (`∞`), which takes `Θ(n)`.
 This prepares the graph for the main processing loop.

 In the main loop, the algorithm iterates through each unvisited vertex and selects the one with the smallest distance.
-Since the priority queue is implemented as a simple array, finding the smallest element requires a worst-case runtime of `Θ(n)` per iteration.
-This selection process is repeated for all `n` vertices, resulting in a total runtime for vertex selection of `Θ(n^2)`.
+Since the priority queue is implemented as a simple array, finding the smallest element requires a worst-case runtime of `O(n log n)` per iteration.
+This selection process is repeated for all `n` vertices, resulting in a total runtime for vertex selection of `Θ(n^2 log n)`.

 For each vertex, the algorithm iterates over its neighbors to relax the edges.
 As there are `E` total edges in the graph, the edge relaxation step runs in `Θ(E)`.

-Combining these components, the overall runtime complexity of the algorithm is `Θ(n^2 + E)`.
+Combining these components, the overall runtime complexity of the algorithm is `Θ(n^2 log n + E)`.